Nicole weakens to tropical storm over east-central Florida

 Forty-five of Florida’s 67 counties were under a state of emergency declaration.

-Early Wednesday, President Joe Biden declared an emergency in Florida and ordered federal assistance to supplement state, tribal and local response efforts to the approaching storm.
-The Federal Emergency Management Agency is still responding to those in need from Hurricane Ian.

-Hurricane Ian brought storm surge of up to 13 feet in late September, causing widespread destruction.

 Coto reported from San Juan, Puerto Rico.
-Associated Press writers Zeke Miller in Washington and Terry Spencer in Palm Beach, Florida, contributed to this report.
+Associated Press writer Terry Spencer in Palm Beach, Florida, contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.